 In fact, domain names that are older than 3 years are considered more trustworthy and well-established than “younger” ones.
 The point is, all this means that you can’t go for keywords that are too high in volume if your website or blog isn’t well-established yet.

 Also, if you are curious about your current domain authority score, just visit the link in the beginning of the section. 🙂

-The next step of our keyword research methodology is to competition.
-And how we should understand it from the perspective of publishing search engine optimized content.
+The next step of our keyword research methodology is understanding competition.
+And how we should look at it from the perspective of publishing search engine optimized content.

 Next to each keyword in the Keyword Planner, you will notice that there is one column that indicates the competition for that keyword:

 In the case of “guinea pig noises”, the tool says that the competition is low.
 However, don’t get fooled by this, as it can be untrue in my cases.

 The reason why is because the tool doesn’t consider the competition when it comes to organic content.
 It calculates it based on how many people are bidding for this keyword in their ads, which is a whole another topic.